yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 **Note:** If you use the images in their default sizes, the palette and the grid will have to be very big.
 Thus, the views placed in the palette/grid should be scaled down to a reasonable smaller dimension.
 The sizes of the bubbles in the palette and grid do no have to be the same, as the palette is just for the designer to select the type of bubble  to be used to fill the grid.

 * **Controller**.
 The controller handles the user input and manipulates the model.
 First it checks for user input, then it might query the view to see which on-screen objects are being manipulated by the user, and finally it changes the model accordingly.
-Since all objects respond in a similar way to the user input (for example: drag from palette, resize using pinch, rotate, translate in the game area), you are given the interface for an abstract class representing a game object controller.
+Since all objects respond in a similar way to the user input (for example: tap on the palette, double tap to delete, tap to change type, drag on the grid to fill with bubbles), you are given the interface for an abstract class representing a game object controller.

+**ARE WE DOING THIS
 You need to complete the implementation of the abstract class (30 points) and then create subclasses with the additional requirements for each object type (30 points).
 The interface is found in the file GameObject.h.
-The subclasses implementation should contained in the files GameWolf.m, GamePig.m and GameBlock.m respectively.
-(60 points)
+The subclasses implementation should contained in the files GameWolf.m, GamePig.m and GameBlock.m respectively. **(30 points)**

 * **Touch Gestures**.
 To implement the drag, single tap and double tap, you can use gesture recognizers.
 For dragging, you can use `UIPanRecognizer` and for touch/double-tap you can use `UITapGestureRecognizer`.
-An example use of gesture recognisers is the following:
+An example use of gesture recognisers is the following **(30 points)**:

-     `// This is required for touch interaction with the view view.userInteractionEnabled = YES;
+        // This is required for touch interaction with the view view.userInteractionEnabled = YES;
-     UIRotationGestureRecognizer *rotation = [[UIRotationGestureRecognizer alloc] initWithTarget:self action:@selector(rotate:)];
+        UIPanGestureRecognizer *panGesture = [[UIPanGestureRecognizer alloc]initWithTarget:self action:@selector(panHandler:)];
+        panGesture.minimumNumberOfTouches = 1;
+        panGesture.maximumNumberOfTouches = 1;
-    [view addGestureRecognizer:rotation]; `
+        [view addGestureRecognizer:panGesture];

-* Supported Operations.
-Each of the game objects needs to implement the following operations:
- - Drag and drop from object palette to main game area;
- - Translation (drag);
- - Rotation and resizing (pinch to resize, two-finger rotate);
- - Deletion and returning to the object palette (double tap);
- - Game block only: the ability to change the type of the block (single tap).
+* Supported Operations:
+ - Select a bubble colour from the palette (Single Tap gesture)
+ - Drag finger on main game arena to colour the grids with the selected bubble color (Pan gesture)
+ - Tap the bubble to cycle through bubble colours (Single Tap gesture)
+ - Erasing a bubble (Double Tap gesture)

 ### Problem 5: Saving and Loading Game Levels.
 (50 points) ###